microsoft/FluidFramework/BREAKING.md

 See Aqueduct README for further details.

-### IContainerRuntime is now IContainerRuntime
+### IHostRuntime is now IContainerRuntime, hostRuntime in IComponentContext is now containerRuntime
-The IContainerRuntime legacy name has now been updated to be IContainerRuntime, to match the class that implements it, ContainerRuntime
+The IHostRuntime legacy name has now been updated to be IContainerRuntime, to match the class that implements it, ContainerRuntime
+The hostRuntime param in IComponentContext has also been updated to be called containerRuntime

 ## 0.15 Breaking Changes